Call for Nominations for SHSU College of Sciences Awards

 - Student Excellence in Teaching

-Nominations can be made by any faculty member or department chair in the College of Sciences.
+Nominations can be made by any faculty member or department chair in the College of Sciences, and staff members are welcome to make nominations for the Faculty Excellence in Service Award.
 Student nominations and self nominations will not be accepted.
-We will contact the nominees to supply additional documentation.
+Nominees will be contacted to supply additional documentation.
 The Awards & Recognition Committee will weigh all of the information and make recommendations to the Dean, who will notify the winners near the end of the spring semester and make a public announcement at the College of Sciences Fall Faculty Meeting.

-The award descriptions and criteria are given in the documents linked from the above list.
-You can also view the Awards & Recognition Committee Policies & Procedures.
+The award descriptions and criteria are given at http://www.shsu.edu/academics/sciences/awards.html.
+This page also contains the Awards & Recognition Committee Policies & Procedures.

 To submit your nominations, please email Dave Pooley (firstname.lastname@example.org) with the nominee's name and the award for which you are making the nomination.